stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 The `setType` method of a JNA union is used to 'select' the relevant properties.

-And similarly a second implementation for the depth-stencil attachment:
+A second implementation is added for the depth-stencil attachment:

 ```java
 record DepthClearValue(Percentile depth) implements ClearValue {